 Derivative instruments are financial contracts whose values depend on the values of one or more underlying assets, reference rates, or financial indexes.
 They include futures contracts, swap contracts, options contracts, and forward foreign currency exchange.
 The Plan's investment policy notes that in order to achieve maximum returns, the Plan may diversify between various investments, including common stocks, bonds, real estate, private equity, venture equity and other hedge fund strategies, short-term cash instruments, and other investments deemed suitable.
 The investment policy also requires investment managers to follow certain controls and documentation and risk management procedures.
-The Plan did not have any direct derivative investments at June 30, 2020 or 2019.
+The Plan did not have any direct derivative investments at June 30, 2021 or 2020.
 Investments in limited partnerships (alternative investments) and commingled funds may include derivatives.
-The Plan's investment in the partnership and any unfunded commitment.
+The Plan's investments in alternative investments are reflected at fair value, and any exposure is limited to its investment in the partnership and any unfunded commitment.
 Commingled funds have been reviewed to ensure they are in compliance with the Plan's investment policy.